Bd0ptimus/Bd0ptimus/README.md

-Hi there!
-I am Bui The Dung
+Hi there🖐!
+I am Bui The Dung🐻

-Moscow, Russia
+Vietnamese in Moscow, Russia

-Student at MIET National Research University Moscow Institute of Electronic Technology
+📚 5th year student at MIET National Research University Moscow Institute of Electronic Technology

-Back-end developer at ООО Алерия
+💻 Back-end developer at ООО Алерия

 I'm a full-stack developer with 1 year of experience working with web and back-end for mobile apps.
 I have good self-study ability and always have a desire to improve.